ntnon/FIND-A-PEP/README.md

 # How to access
 go to  https://anton-lr.github.io/kyc/

 or

-clone the project and launch from installationfolder using 'npm run start'
+clone the project and launch from installation folder using 'npm run start'

 # How to use